 Managed Portfolio Turnover

 Portfolios managed by outside advisors, including robo-advisors like Betterment and FutureAdvisor, also experience turnover when underlying securities are bought and sold for rebalancing and tax loss harvesting purposes.
-Model portfolios could also be updated for various reasons that include an investor's change in risk tolerance (resulting in a new asset allocation) or an advisor's change in its investment approach (such as Betterment's tweaking of its portfolio optimization).
+Model portfolios could also be updated for various reasons that include an investor's change in risk tolerance (resulting in a new asset allocation) or an advisor's change in its investment approach.

 Transactions occur frequently as portfolios are rebalanced as often as daily and tax loss harvesting occurs throughout the year.
 Fortunately, robo-advisory portfolios tend to hold commission-free ETFs, largely avoiding trading costs.